 Are you in love with fall?
 Oh, I am, I am!
 I love the cool temperatures, delicious recipes, football, sweatshirts, and fires around the fire pit.

-But I also love raising a fall garden.
+However, I also love raising a fall garden.
 There are so many vegetables you can raise in the fall.
 It really helps add to our family’s food storage too.

 Yet, I have to share, I just learned that one of my favorite vegetables that I can grow in my fall garden is actually a sweet potato.
 I used to not love them so much, but I learned how to fix them recently and have completely changed my mind.

-But do you know that you can’t just harvest sweet potatoes and cook them?
+However, do you know that you can’t just harvest sweet potatoes and cook them?
 Well, you can’t.
 They must be cured.
 Aren’t really sure how to do that?
 No worries, I’ve got you covered with this article.

 Curing Sweet Potatoes